openactive/data-model-validator/CONTRIBUTING.md

 Generally speaking, you **SHOULD NOT** implement both `validateModel` and `validateField` in the same rule.

 Independently, a rule can also target particular modes of use.
-It is used to restrict rules which should only apply during a particular usage of the models (e.g. an Order used during one of the booking phases - C1, C2 and B).
+It is used to restrict rules which should only apply during a particular usage of the models (e.g. an Order used during one of the booking phases - C1Request, C2Response or PatchOrder).
 By default, a rule will target all modes.

 #### Model & field targetting